 Only the restructuring costs incurred solely as a direct result of the Operational Excellence programme and the restructuring programmes following the Reliant and Stiefel acquisitions have been reported in the major restructuring column in the income statement.
 These restructuring costs principally have arisen from impairments to property, plant and equipment and the termination of the employment contracts of staff made redundant as part of the restructuring activities.
-As set out in Note 7 to the financial statements, 'Major restructuring programme', asset impairments and staff redundancies together accounted for £574 million of the £835 million restructuring costs incurred in 2009 and reported in the major restructuring column.
+As set out in Note 7 to the financial statements, 'Major restructuring programme', asset impairments and staff redundancies together accounted for £574 million of the £835 million restructuring column.